 #10.
 Increased Ketones in the Blood

 The easiest way to confirm you’re in ketosis is to test your ketones using a blood-testing meter.
-You’re in ketosis once your ketone levels are at or above 0.5 mmol/L. Once your body converts to using ketones for fuel, your ketone levels may go down some from the initial rise.
+You’re in ketosis once your blood ketone levels are at or above 0.5 mmol/L. Once your body converts to using ketones for fuel, your ketone levels may go down some from the initial rise.
 This doesn’t mean you aren’t in ketosis.
-As long as your ketones are registering 0.5 mmol/L or higher, you’re in ketosis!
+As long as your ketones are registering 0.5 mmol/L or higher, you’re in body is still being programmed to burn fat and stay in ketosis!

 The Final Word